 These scholarships from the Association on American Indian Affairs are available to students enrolled with their respective tribe, whether federally recognized or non-federally recognized. - AIEF Scholarship Programs

-This organization provides scholarships to American Indian and Alaska Native college students seeking undergraduate and graduate degrees at tribal colleges, nonprofit schools, and accredited schools. - American Indian Nurse Scholarship Awards
+This organization provides scholarships to American Indian and Alaska Native college students seeking undergraduate and graduate degrees at tribal colleges, nonprofit schools, and accredited schools. - The American Indian Medical Scholarship Award Program

 This program offers scholarships to students who are enrolled members of a federally recognized Native American tribe. - Catching the Dream Program